ignaciocuello/ztacker/README.md

 - Here's Ztacker's **Sprint** replay on tetris friends, where it held the #1 record of all time until the website shutdown in 2019.

-- It also held the #1 spot on the **Ultra** game mode, **Ultra** is about getting the highest score possible in 2 minutes.
-That's where ST/ZT stacking shines.
+- It also held the #1 spot on the **Ultra** game mode, **Ultra** is about getting the highest score possible in 3 minutes.
+(2 minutes on tetris friends) That's where ST/ZT stacking shines.
 This required leaving my computer on overnight playing Tetris for a week.

 This project was originally made in 2017.